nmshah1609/CMPT459-Course_Project/Milestone2/README.md

-# To run the code, use command 'python src/prog2.py' from current directory
+# To run the code:
+use command 'python src/prog2.py' from current directory

 ## Required packages are: